pdjprogrammer/Wolf4SDL/README-devcpp.txt

 ----------------
 | Installation |
 ----------------
- - Install Dev-C++ to 'C:\Dev-Cpp'
+ - Install Dev-C++ to "C:\Dev-Cpp"

  - Extract SDL2 and SDL2_Mixer on your desktop.

- - SDL2 and SDL2_Mixer 'include' folder:
+ - SDL2 and SDL2_Mixer "include" folder:
-   - Inside the SDL2 folder/archive, navigate to '\i686-w64-mingw32\include\'
+   - Inside the SDL2 folder/archive, navigate to "\i686-w64-mingw32\include\"
-   - Copy and paste the SDL2 folder (THE ENTIRE FOLDER, NOT THE CONTENT) into 'C:\Dev-Cpp\include\'
+   - Copy and paste the SDL2 folder (THE ENTIRE FOLDER, NOT THE CONTENT) into "C:\Dev-Cpp\include\"
-   - SDL2 includes should be in 'C:\Dev-Cpp\include\SDL2'
+   - SDL2 includes should be in "C:\Dev-Cpp\include\SDL2"
    - Repeat same steps for SDL2_Mixer.

- - SDL2 and SDL2_Mixer 'lib' folder:
+ - SDL2 and SDL2_Mixer "lib" folder:
-   - Create a folder called 'SDL2' inside 'C:\Dev-Cpp\lib\'
+   - Create a folder called "SDL2" inside "C:\Dev-Cpp\lib\"
-   - Inside the SDL2 folder/archive, navigate to '\i686-w64-mingw32\lib\'
+   - Inside the SDL2 folder/archive, navigate to "\i686-w64-mingw32\lib\"
-   - Take all the FILES ONLY (no folders) (files with .a and .la extensions) and copy them into 'C:\Dev-Cpp\lib\SDL2'
+   - Take all the FILES ONLY (no folders) (files with .a and .la extensions) and copy them into "C:\Dev-Cpp\lib\SDL2"
    - Repeat same steps for SDL2_Mixer.

  - Open Wolf4SDL.dev and compile!